ismailsobhy/CapybaraProjectTest/README.md

 In order to install the app you need to run : `$ bin/setup`

+A Demo user is created with the following credentials: `email: 'test1@test.com', password: 'password1'`

 If you have problems during the setup of the application feel free to contact us on our hiring platform workable.